p2panda/handbook/README.md

   <p>サービス！サービス！</p>
 </div>

 This led to a group of people interested in realising a protocol for p2p communication, which ultimately should serve as a tool to build applications, like a festival tool and more.

-In recent times activities have gathered around [Liebe Chaos Verein](https://liebechaos.org/), organizing a [p2p gathering](https://p2p-berlin.org/) and reading group in Berlin.
-We've been meeting almost every Monday since 2019 to hack on p2panda.
-Obviously we're still gunna organise another festival sometime :panda_face:
+We've been meeting regularly on Mondays since 2019 to hack on p2panda and have recently reached the point where we have a publicly running [demo project](https://p2panda.org/demo).
+We have also been active in some other projects including the [Liebe Chaos Verein](https://liebechaos.org/), organizing a [p2p gathering](https://p2p-berlin.org/) and a reading group in Berlin.
+Obviously we're still going to organise another festival sometime :panda_face:.

 ## Overview